dwyl/image-classifier/README.md

 end
 ```

+Every time we produce an audio file, we transcribe it into a text.
-We then compute the embedding of the audio input.
+We then compute the embedding of the audio input transcription and run an ANN search.
+The last step should return a (possibly) populated `%App.Image{}` struct with a look-up in the database.
+We then update the "search_result" assign with it and display the transcription.

 Modify the following handler:

 ```elixir